LLMs as verification oracles for Solidity: Conclusions

 \iftoggle{anonymous}{}{\paragraph{Acknowledgments}

-Work partially supported by project SERICS (PE00000014) under the MUR National Recovery and Resilience Plan funded by the European Union -- NextGenerationEU, and by PRIN 2022 PNRR project DeLiCE (F53D23009130001).
+Work partially supported by project SERICS (PE00000014) under the MUR National Recovery and Resilience Plan funded by the European Union -- NextGenerationEU, by PRIN 2022 PNRR project DeLiCE (F53D23009130001) and by project EnergyCertifier (F23C23000270008) funded by Aut.~Reg.~of Sardinia / Sardegna Ricerche on the funding call ``Aiuti per Progetti di Ricerca e Sviluppo -- Settore ICT'' (2022).
 The authors thank Francesco Stori and Niccolò Viale for contributing to the construction of the dataset. }